 I must say, the set designs for this film are some of the best that the MCU has to offer.
 The blending of modernity with traditional African culture is just beautiful.
 I wish we could have seen more of the city––or even more of the land––that Wakanda has to offer.

 Now, the social commentary is something that makes this film stand out.
-This a movie Marvel wanted to use to bring the African community together, as well as shed light for those who aren't as knowledgable when it comes to how oppressed black individuals feel.
+This is a movie Marvel wanted to use to bring the African community together, as well as shed light for those who aren't as knowledgeable when it comes to how oppressed black individuals feel.
 Watching Black Panther at a time like this––a time where the Black Lives Matter movement is at its strongest––hits differently.
 You can watch this film for pure entertainment, sure, but the message behind it is what is truly important.
 I'm glad Marvel put a movie like this out there, especially one that manages to tell a pretty good story.

 Now, here comes my biggest negative, and it probably will not shock you in the slightest: the final battle.
 More specifically, the CGI.
 That's all I'm going to say because every movie critic and their dog has talked about how unfinished the CGI looks in the final battle.
 You notice it once, you notice it always.
 Sometimes it's distracting, but I try to block it out.